-It is my hope that your discoveries and explorations along this path through the infinite will help you glimpse some of this beauty.
-And I hope they will help you appreciate Russell's claim that:

-\dots The true spirit of delight, the exaltation, the sense of being more than [hu]man, which is the touchstone of the highest excellence, is to be found in mathematics as surely as in poetry.
+We hope that your discoveries and explorations along this mathematical path will help you glimpse some of this beauty.
+And we hope they will help you appreciate Russell's claim: ...
+The true spirit of delight, the exultation, the sense of being more than [hu]man, which is the touchstone of the highest excellence, is to be found in mathematics as surely as in poetry.

-Finally, it is my hope that these discoveries and explorations enable you to make mathematics a real part of your lifelong educational journey.
+Finally, we hope that your discoveries and explorations enable you to make mathematics a part of your lifelong educational journey.
 For, in Russell's words once again: